 - 4.1.
 Regulation 13.3.4 of Chapter II-2 of SOLAS specifies the following minimum carriage requirement for EEBDs in accommodation spaces: - i.
 Cargo ships: 2 EEBDs; - ii.
-Passenger ships carrying not more than 36 passengers : 2 EEBDs in each main vertical zone; - iii.
+Passenger ships carrying not more than 36 passengers: 2 EEBDs in each main vertical zone; - iii.
 Passenger ships carrying more than 36 passengers: 4 EEBDs in each main vertical zone. - 4.2.
 The number of EEBDs to be provided in the machinery spaces is not specified in SOLAS, however guidance is provided in MSC/Circ.1081. - 4.3.
-The Bahamas Maritime Authority (BMA) requires the Company to carry out a risk assessment to determine the location and number of EEBDs required in the machinery spaces.
-The risk assessment should take into account the guidance provided in MSC/Circ.1081. - 4.4.
-The risk assessment must consider the size and layout of the machinery spaces, number of persons normally present, the length of the escape routes and any other relevant factors.
+The Bahamas Maritime Authority (BMA) requires the Company1 to carry out a risk assessment whenever the location and/or number of EEBDs in the machinery spaces is changed.
+A risk assessment is not required when a ship is delivered with EEBDs already in place, unless the new Company wishes to change the locations and/or number of EEBDs. - 4.4.
+The risk assessment, if required, should take into account the guidance provided in MSC/Circ.1081 and must consider the size and layout of the machinery spaces, number of persons normally present, the length of the escape routes and any other relevant factors.
 Unless personnel are individually carrying EEBDs, consideration should be given to placing EEBDs along the escape routes within the machinery spaces or at the foot of each escape ladder within the space.
 In addition, control spaces and workshops located within the machinery spaces should also be considered for the possible location of EEBDs. - 4.5.
 The number and location of EEBDs required in the machinery spaces identified by the risk assessment is to be agreed with the Recognised Organisation responsible for the issue of statutory certificates on behalf of the BMA.
 Documentation related to the risk assessment results/conclusions is to be maintained onboard - 4.6.
 In the event that the Company and Recognised Organisation cannot reach agreement on the location and numbers of EEBDs to be provided in the machinery spaces, the BMA will act as the final arbiter. - 4.7.
 All ships shall carry spare EEBDs that shall be located in a control station.
 Cargo ships and offshore units shall carry a minimum of 1 spare EEBD and passenger ships shall carry a minimum of 2 spare EEBDs.